MPEG-G ISO/IEC 23092

 Read more

 This part provides specifications for the normative representation of genomic sequence reads identifiers, genomic sequence reads (both unaligned reads and aligned reads), reference sequences and quality values.
-This is the part where compression is specified in terms of normative bitstream syntax and decoding behaviour.
+This is the part where compression is specified in terms of normative bitstream syntax and decoding behavior.

 Read more